Content Marketer’s Guide to Conversion Rate Optimization

 Include these elements on your landing and product pages, where the user is preparing to make a decision:

-- Badges: Antivirus, PayPal, Verisign for example
+- Badges: Antivirus, PayPal, Verisign, for example.

-- Reviews and Seller Ratings: Here is a list of the ones that Google recognizes, which means they stand to improve your click-through rate as well.
+- Reviews and seller ratings: Here is a list of the ones that Google recognizes, which means they stand to improve your click-through rate as well.

 If your website is not responsive (doesn’t adapt to the user’s screen size), this could be the number one reason for your low conversion rates.
 As desktop browsing continues to give way to mobile, your website needs to be optimized for mobile devices of all sizes.

 The look and feel of your website should have character.
 A common trend in design currently is the minimalistic white look.
 But what’s memorable about that?
-Use about 2 to 3 of your brand colors throughout the site and do a side-by-side comparison with your competitor’s site to ensure that yours is unique.
+Use about 2 to 3 of your brand colors throughout the site and make a side-by-side comparison with your competitor’s site to ensure that yours is unique.

 At all costs, avoid using stock photos.
 These are typically unrelatable and generic.
 Invest in quality photography of your products, office, and team.
 You’ll be surprised how effective these images can be in establishing trust.
 Also, make sure that your UI is such that your users don’t have to struggle to find a way to pay for the items.